Dashboard

 As AI continues evolving from clever tools to integrated assistants, structured context protocols like MCP become essential infrastructure.
 They ensure AI systems can access the full picture rather than operating in isolation, delivering the reliable, contextually-aware performance that real-world applications demand.

-The future of AI isn't just about smarter models—it's about connecting those models to the rich, dynamic world of data and tools they need to truly augment human capabilities.
+Understand that the future of AI isn't just about smarter models; it's about connecting those models to the rich, dynamic world of data and tools they need to truly augment human capabilities.